How do I qualify for the services of Student Basic Needs?

 I am interested in applying for a Student Basic Needs Emergency Relief Grant.
 Where do I start?

-Students interested in applying for the Student Basic Needs Emergency Grant are encouraged to email the Basic Needs Team at firstname.lastname@example.org.
+Students interested in applying for the Student Basic Needs Emergency Grant are encouraged to email the Student Basic Needs Team at firstname.lastname@example.org.
 The team will evaluate the request and, if needed, schedule a one-on-one consultation to learn more about the student’s situation.
+Please note that at this time we are not accepting applications.

 If appropriate, the Student Basic Needs team will connect the student with Financial Aid to ensure seamless integration with any existing financial aid awards and grants the student may be eligible to receive.
 If approved for a Financial Aid grant or loan, Financial Aid will administer the funds.
 Or, if there are any conflicts with the student’s current financial aid package, the Student Basic Needs team will work with the student to cultivate other forms of university financial assistance, like the Student Basic Needs Emergency Grant.